Python Grundlagen (13.5.2020 - 14.5.2020 bei einer Firma in Graz)¶

 If there is the need to install packages that are not contained in Python’s own set of packages, we will install them using

-Data scientists often use a distribution named Anaconda which brings the standard Python installation and a large pre-packaged set of external extensions 1 .
-If you are already used to Anaconda, then I don’t object.
+Data scientists often use a distribution named Anaconda which brings the standard Python installation and a large set of set of pre-packaged external extensions 1 .
+If you are already familiar with Anaconda, then I don’t object.

 As we are all programmers to a certain extent, we know what tools to use.
 For example, the training does not dictate which IDE (or editor) a participant uses.
 The exercises are not voluminous enough to justify that, after all; a simple text editor like Nodepad++ is sufficient.

 That said, here’s a list of IDEs/editors that are frequently used for Python programming.
 It is in no particular order, and far from being complete.

 Visual Studio Code.
 Not to be confused with Visual Studio, Visual Studio Code is actually a modern text editor, not an IDE.
 Together with its configurabilty, it can be turned into one, but by itself does not dictate anything upon the user.